jflamy/owlcms4/shared/src/main/resources/styles/video/README.txt

-If you want to customize css files for video, copy them here.
+If you want to customize css files for video, copy ALL the files from the /local/styles folder here and then change what you want.
-By default, the following files in local/styles are used.

-attemptboard.css
-colors.css
-currentathlete.css
-decisionboard.css
-results.css
-resultsCustomization.css
+Even if you only change one file.